SahusBhandary/SocraticDialogueAI/README.md

 - Python 3.10+
 - Node.js 18+
-- An OpenAI API key
+- API keys for OpenAI, Anthropic, and Google AI

 ### 1. Clone the repo